-(II) Establish a vision and charter for commons in Wales, develop a 10-year strategy for the realisation of that vision and incorporate commons into the wider All-Wales Agricultural Strategy
+(II) Establish a vision and charter for commons in Wales, develop a 10-year strategy for the realisation of that vision and incorporate commons into the wider All-Wales Agricultural Strategy.

-(III) Confirm demographic change in commoning through succession via families and the fate of those commons rights in the absence of such succession
+(III) Confirm demographic change in commoning through succession via families and the fate of those commons rights in the absence of such succession.

-(IV) Gather evidence and information to inform the All Wales Agricultural Strategy and future commons agricultural policy
+(IV) Gather evidence and information to inform the All Wales Agricultural Strategy and future commons agricultural policy.

-(V) Evidence the impact of Pillar 1 payments on registered common land and to develop a framework future action
+(V) Evidence the impact of Pillar 1 payments on registered common land and to develop a framework for future action.

-(VI) Provide more flexibility and capacity within the Pillar 2 scheme Glastir Commons to accommodate variation in grazing practice, livestock numbers and capital works from commoning practice marginal and in the absence of support through Pillar 1 and voluntary Pillar 2 schemes such as Glastir
+(VI) Provide more flexibility and capacity within targeted rural development schemes currently Glastir Commons - to accommodate variation in grazing practice, livestock numbers and capital works and operating in a way which engages commoners in the objectives and how to achieve them and rewards them for the successful application of their skills and knowledge.

-(VII) Set out a timetable and action plan for the implementation of Part 2 of the Commons Act within Wales and the establishment of Commons Councils (VIII) Develop proposal for Paying for Ecosystem Services (PES) in common land management
+(VII) Set out a timetable and action plan for the implementation of Part 2 of the Commons Act within Wales and the establishment of Commons Councils.

+(VIII) Develop a proposal for Paying for Ecosystem Services (PES) in common land management.

-(IX) Raise the profile of commoning and the role of grazing associations in provide public goods and services
+(IX) Gather evidence of the role of commoning and of grazing associations in providing public goods and services.

-(X) Implement a programme targeted to strengthening succession into commoning and to provide opportunities for new entrants to the learn the skills necessary through such mechanisms such as the Venture scheme/Mentro recently launched by Farming Connect
+(X) Implement a programme targeted to strengthening succession into commoning and to provide opportunities for new entrants to learn the skills necessary through such mechanisms such as the Venture/Mentro programme being offered by Farming Connect.